SonarSoftwareInc/customer_portal/README.md

 ## Upgrading

-Upgrades for the customer portal are done automatically and require no interaction on your part!
+~~Upgrades for the customer portal are done automatically and require no interaction on your part!
 The customer portal will automatically check for updates every 5 minutes and update itself.
-For further customization such as setting an update window or configuring email and/or Slack notifications, please see https://github.com/v2tec/watchtower
+For further customization such as setting an update window or configuring email and/or Slack notifications, please see https://github.com/v2tec/watchtower~~.
+Manually upgrade.
 ## Troubleshooting

 If you get the following error during setup: